gian793/Stm32H7-lightLog/README.md

 ## LwLOG

 Light-weight logging with deferenced background output stream.
-Compile-time fomat string const evaluation.
+Compile-time fomat string const evaluated.
 Restrictions:
   - Only 1 parameter allowed for log function call.
   - Calls from c code require definition of the lwLOG data in .cpp file.